zipari/business-rules/README.md

 Variables represent values in your system, usually the value of some particular object.
 You create rules by setting threshold conditions such that when a variable is computed that triggers the condition some action is taken.

-You define all the available variables for a certain kind of object in your code, and then later dynamically set the conditions and thresholds for those.
+You define all the available variables for a certain kind of object in your code, and then dynamically set the conditions and thresholds for those.

 For example: